Noordsestern/imbus-robotframework-bootcamp-landingpage/README.md

-# Robot Framework Meetup Köln Website
+# Robot Framework Bootcamp Köln Website

-This website is created for the Robot Framework Meetup in Köln on August 28, 2025, hosted by imbus Rheinland GmbH.
+This website is created for the Robot Framework Bootcamp in Köln on August 28, 2025, hosted by imbus Rheinland GmbH.

 ## About the Event

-The Robot Framework Meetup is a free community event featuring:
+The Robot Framework Bootcamp is a free community event featuring:
 - Parallel workshops (Robot Framework Bootcamp, Library Development, Advanced Features)
 - Networking opportunities
 - BBQ on the rooftop terrace